xthemadgenius/btcrec-cli/docs/Extract_Scripts.md

 Without access to the rest of your wallet file, it is impossible the decrypted padding could ever lead to a loss of funds.

-### Usage for Blockchain.info ###
+### Usage for Blockchain.com ###

+The first step is to download your Blockchain.com wallet backup file.

+You will need to navigate to the `extract-scripts` folder of this package and run

+`python3 download-blockchain-wallet.py`

+When prompted, enter your wallet ID and then approve the login request on the email account associated with the wallet.
+Once the login is approved, your wallet.aes.json file will be saved to you PC.

-Locate your Blockchain.info wallet backup file (it's usually named `wallet.aes.json`), and **make a copy of it into a different folder** (to make it easy, into the same folder as the extract script).
-Next you'll need to open a Command Prompt window and type something like this (depending on where the downloaded script is, and assuming you've made a copy of your wallet file into the same folder):
+Next you'll need to open a Command Prompt window and type something like this :

-    cd \Users\Chris\Downloads\btcrecover-master\extract-scripts
-    C:\python27\python extract-blockchain-main-data.py wallet.aes.json
+    python3 extract-blockchain-main-data.py wallet.aes.json

 Of course, you need to replace the wallet file name with yours.
 You should get a message which looks like this as a result: